stevro/google-recaptcha-bundle/README.md

 Symfony bundle integrating Google Recaptcha

 # Install

-run `composer require stev/google-recaptcha-bundle`
+Run `composer require stev/google-recaptcha-bundle`

-use `$builder ->add('recaptcha', GoogleRecaptchaV2Type::class, []);` in your forms
+Use `$builder ->add('recaptcha', GoogleRecaptchaV2Type::class, []);` in your forms

-in your template add the google script and a parser to inject the captcha response
+In your template add the google script and a parser to inject the captcha response

 `<script src="https://www.google.com/recaptcha/api.js" async defer></script>`